mia-platform/crud-service/README.md

 ### HTTPInterface

 This piece of code is a communication channel between HTTP and the CrudService.
-It uses the `QueryParser` to cast the value before forwarding the request to the `crudService`, and the `AdditionalCaster` to cast the GeoPoints value inside the response to be returned.
+It uses the `QueryParser` to cast the value before forwarding the request to the `crudService`, and the `AdditionalCaster` to cast the GeoPoints and ObjectIds values inside the response to be returned.

 The HTTPInterface includes by default different API methods for every kind of operation.
 The following are available for both Collections and Views: